mytbk/r2dumpbin/README.rst

 While recovering the assembly to readable C code is hard work even with `Ghidra <https://ghidra-sre.org/>`__ decompiler released in 2019, I found it easy to do some binary modding or instrumentation after getting an assembly dump.
 Now I try to use this tool to recover more kinds of binaries besides mrc.bin.

-The script is tested in radare2 5.2.1 and python-r2pipe 5.1.0 from Arch Linux.
+The script is tested in radare2 5.2.1, python-r2pipe 5.1.0 and 5.9.0 from Arch Linux.

+**Note: Newer radare2 (latest version is 5.9.8 for now) may change the behavior of some commands, and the disassembled code may change.
+To reproduce the disassembly result of my tests, you can checkout radare2 5.2.1 and build it yourself.**

 What does this script do?
 ---------------------------